Digit-Daniel/animated-enigma/README.md

 # animated-enigma

-Updating the animated enigma readme
+Updating the animated enigma readme.
+Updated again for new version.